programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 All necessary files and digital artifacts required for this lesson are provided.
 You do not need to source your own materials to follow the exercises; however, the skills learned here are designed to be applied to your own future research objects.
 There are three fundamental technical requirements for this lesson that form the foundation of our digital archaeology approach.

-1. The first requirement centres on having appropriate tools to transform digital artifacts into a more accessible and analysable state.
+1. The first requirement centres on having appropriate tools to transform digital artifacts into a more accessible and analyzable state.
 While numerous tools and methodologies exist for this purpose, we begin with a straightforward yet powerful hex viewer, which allows us to examine the raw binary data of digital files.
 A hex viewer displays the hexadecimal representation of binary data, making it possible to see patterns, headers, and structures that are otherwise hidden from conventional file viewers.
 We recommend using the command line tool `hexyl` or the browser-based [HexEd.it](https://hexed.it/) for reliable options that provide the necessary functionality for beginners while maintaining the depth required for more advanced analysis.
 For the examples in this lesson, we will exclusively use `hexyl`.
 2. Given our focus on a command line tool (`hexyl`), we expect you to be comfortable with this environment.
 We give examples throughout the lesson that can be copy/pasted, but some basic understanding of the Linux, macOS, or Windows shells will improve your digestion of this lesson.
 If you want to learn more about working in shell environments, Programming Historian has lessons on [Bash](https://programminghistorian.org/en/lessons/intro-to-bash) for Linux (and to some extent macOS), and [PowerShell](https://programminghistorian.org/en/lessons/intro-to-powershell) for Windows.
 3. The third and last requirement involves acquiring suitable born-digital objects for analysis, which varies significantly depending on your specific research question and can encompass digital images, databases, software applications, and various other digital artifacts.
 While we provide curated digital artifacts for the two case studies presented in this lesson, the broader challenge lies in identifying and accessing appropriate materials for independent research, which we can't cover in this lesson.